jkoschma/genexplain-platform/docs/source/Proteomics_new.md

 experiment can be identified with the aid of pathway databases.
 The geneXplain platform support working with the TRANSPATH database (5.1.1.1; license required) or with the public GeneWays database (5.1.1.2).
-More details about both these database can be found in the corresponding Sections 19.7 and 19.5.
+More details about both these database can be found in the databases section.

 ### Find master regulators with TRANSPATH®